Resinchem/Ultimate-Bedside-Lamp/docs/weather.md

   <img src="images/weather_01.jpg" alt="Weather Display Overview">
 </p>

 Currently, the system only uses temperature data, though future updates may add additional features from external weather sources.
-While designed for outdoor temperature, you can easily use it for indoor temperature depending on your source.
+While designed for outdoor temperature, you can easily use it for indoor temperature by simply changing the source.

 > **💡 Note: Hardware Limitation**<br>The system does not have its own temperature sensor; it simply displays the value it receives from an external source.
 Until a weather source is configured, the clock will display an initial temperature of **0°**.
 {: .note }